vaibhav117/Distributed-SSL/README.md

-## HPML-project : Distributed Self-supervised Learning for the generation of Image Embeddings
+## Distributed Self-supervised Learning for the generation of Image Embeddings

 ### Goal